-- 2. Unlock the fuel priming pump handle (1).
-Turn handle counter clockwise.
-Operate the fuel pump handle until strong pressure can be felt. - 3.
-When strong pressure can be felt, press in the fuel pump handle and lock the handle into the fuel pump body (2).
-In order to lock the handle, turn handle clockwise.
+- Ensure that the key switch is in the OFF position.
+Ensure that the fuel tank is full of clean diesel fuel.
+Check that the fuel supply valve (if equipped) is in the "ON" position. - 2.
+Unlock the fuel priming pump handle (1).
+Turn handle counter-clockwise.
+Operate the fuel priming pump handle until strong pressure is felt. - 3.
+When strong pressure can be felt, press in the fuel priming pump handle (1) and lock the handle into the fuel pump body (2).
+To lock the handle, turn handle clockwise.